-The Office of Disability Services works to ensure equal access for students, faculty, staff and visitors with disabilities to all programs and activities at Smith College.
-Facility and technology access, individual accommodations and services, along with educational programming are offered to help build an accessible and inclusive Smith College community.
+The Office of Disability Services works to ensure equal access and full participation for students, faculty, staff and visitors with disabilities in all programs and activities at Smith College.
+Access to campus facilities and technology, individual accommodations and services, along with educational programming are addressed to help build an accessible and inclusive Smith College community.

 Disability Services seeks to support students in developing skills, learning about resources, and gaining the confidence needed to maintain a balanced and independent lifestyle that is essential to meeting individual, career and life objectives.
 Smith's commitment to providing accommodations and services is balanced with a humanistic and developmental approach that requires student engagement and responsibiity in the accommodation process.

-Laura Rauscher, Disability Services Director, has established open hours when students, staff or faculty may drop in without an appointment.
+Laura Rauscher, Disability Services Director and Jeannette Landrie, Disability Coordinator for Academic Access, have weekly drop in hours when anyone can stop in without an appointment.
 Appointments can be made by calling (413) 585-2071 or by email to ODS@smith.edu.

-Students must request accommodations and services via our new online request system or using the green accommodation request form.
+Students may request accommodations and services via our new online request system or drop off the green accommodation request form at the ODS office in College Hall 104.

 School for Social Work Students